-The Office of Surveillance Commissioners has a duty to keep under review the exercise and performance of the Council of its surveillance powers.
-The Office of Surveillance Commissioners will regularly inspect the Council and may carry out spot checks unannounced.
+The Investigatory Powers Commissioner's Office has a duty to keep under review the exercise and performance of the Council of its surveillance powers.
+The Investigatory Powers Commissioner's Office will regularly inspect the Council and may carry out spot checks unannounced.